-- Confirmation of the XPA - Review of Preparedness (ERO 1) activities - Clarification of items in EOPs that are unclear or have been modified - Identification of parking location for evaluators and controllers - Arrival times for evaluators and controllers at all locations - Security and/or sign-in procedures - Time clock location and synchronization (e.g., using www.time.gov) - Verification of phone numbers and date and time of fax machines - Verification of SimCell phone numbers and ability to contact the SimCell, including fax number - Working and break locations for evaluators and controllers during exercise - Verification of phone and computer availability for use by controllers and evaluators during exercise - Identification of point of contact and phone number for information clarification or verification after EndEx - Follow-on field location visits

-- Confirmation of arrangements for player data collection - Hospital and/or decontamination site-specific issues, as required
+- Confirmation of the XPA; - Review of Preparedness (ERO 1) activities; - Clarification of items in EOPs that are unclear or have been modified; - Identification of parking location for evaluators and controllers; - Arrival times for evaluators and controllers at all locations; - Security and/or sign-in procedures; - Time clock location and synchronization (e.g., using www.time.gov); - Verification of phone numbers and date and time of fax machines; - Verification of SimCell phone numbers and ability to contact the SimCell, including fax number; - Working and break locations for evaluators and controllers during exercise; - Verification of phone and computer availability for use by controllers and evaluators during exercise; - Identification of POC and phone number for information clarification or verification after EndEx; - Follow-on field location visits; - Confirmation of arrangements for player data collection; and - Hospital and/or decontamination site-specific issues, as required.

-Exercise Evaluation
+5. Exercise Evaluation

-CSEPP requires States and local jurisdictions and agencies within the CSEPP community to demonstrate applicable emergency response plans and procedures.
-As such, a team of Federal, State, local, and contractor subject matter experts evaluates the annual CSEPP exercise.
-The Army Co-Director coordinates evaluation of the Army response; the FEMA Co-Director coordinates evaluation of off-post response; and the Exercise Co-Directors jointly manage evaluation of the overall community response.
+CSEPP requires states and local jurisdictions and agencies within the CSEPP community to demonstrate applicable emergency response plans and procedures.
+As such, a team of federal, state, local, and contractor SMEs evaluates the annual CSEPP exercise.
+The Army co-director coordinates evaluation of the Army response; the FEMA co-director coordinates evaluation of off-post response; and the exercise co-directors jointly manage evaluation of the overall community response.

-The annual CSEPP full-scale exercise evaluation process uses a hierarchical structure that guides how evaluations are assigned, written, reviewed, and submitted.
-Prior to the exercise, the Co-Directors assign a Lead and a team of evaluators to assist in assessing player actions within a jurisdiction (i.e., county, State, etc.).
+The annual CSEPP FSE evaluation process uses a hierarchical structure that guides how evaluations are assigned, written, reviewed, and submitted.
+Prior to the exercise, the co-directors assign a lead and a team of evaluators to assist in assessing player actions within a jurisdiction (i.e., county, state, etc.).
 During the exercise, evaluators may evaluate at emergency operations centers (EOCs), JICs, shelters, hospitals, decontamination sites, traffic control points, and/or other locations where exercise operations and player actions occur.
-After the exercise, evaluators write a narrative in collaboration with their Jurisdiction Lead and team that encompasses applicable strength(s), observation(s), and/or finding(s).
-The evaluator's documents are submitted to the Jurisdictional Lead for review; he or she may request additional information or clarification.
-When approved by the Jurisdiction Lead, documents are submitted to the ERO Lead for review and validation; the ERO Lead may ask for additional information or clarification as well.
-Upon validation by the ERO Lead, the evaluators upload their documents to be compiled and integrated into the exercise AAR.
+After the exercise, evaluators write a narrative in collaboration with their jurisdiction lead and team that encompasses applicable strength(s), observation(s), and/or finding(s).
+The evaluator's documents are submitted to the jurisdictional lead for review; he or she may request additional information or clarification.
+When approved by the jurisdiction lead, documents are submitted to the ERO lead for review and validation; the ERO lead may ask for additional information or clarification as well.
+Upon validation by the ERO lead, the evaluators upload their documents to be compiled and integrated into the exercise AAR.
 The process and structure illustrated in Figure 12 reflects the scope of a CSEPP exercise and clearly delineates exercise roles and responsibilities; depending on available resources, the same personnel can be used to execute multiple functions.